Showing posts fromc by-example

 Socket Protocols

-In the previous articles I have used a very simplistic protocol.
-In real world situations this simple protocol is not sufficient.
-To provide a more robust connection between client and server a commu
+In the previous articles, I used a very simplistic protocol.
+In real-world situations, this protocol is not sufficient.
+A communications protocol is required to provide a more robust connection betwe

 Read More